Ar4l/dotfiles/README.md

 ## TODO

+- [ ] let the user know which package is currently being installed, and show the already installed packages.
 - `C-hjkl` for changing windows anywhere; while also keeping the original application keybinds in case anything goes awry.
   - within `kitty`
   - within `tmux`